PaloAltoNetworks/gaia/doc/documentation.md

 Type: `[]string`

-Identifies a list of for Platform as a Service types.
+Identifies a list of Platform as a Service types.

 ##### `productInfoType`